Felicia (Darkstalkers)

-Felicia (フェリシア, Ferishia) is a fictional character from the Darkstalkers series of fighting games created by Capcom, where she is an optimistic American catgirl who was raised in a convent.
-Introduced in the 1994 game Darkstalkers: The Night Warriors and its subsequent sequels, she has also appeared in other games outside of the Darkstalkers series and related media and merchandise, becoming one of the most popular Capcom characters.
+Felicia (フェリシア, Ferishia) is a character from the Darkstalkers fighting game series created by Capcom, where she is an optimistic American catgirl who was raised in a convent.
+Introduced in the 1994 game Darkstalkers: The Night Warriors and returned for its subsequent sequels, she has also appeared in other games outside of the Darkstalkers series and related media and merchandise, becoming a well-known Capcom personality among critics.